RedMser/godot-embed-external-editor/README.md

   - in Godot's editor settings, "Single-window mode" is **disabled** (otherwise dialogs will not appear in front of the code editor).
   - in Godot's editor settings, external code editor is enabled and correctly set up (double-clicking a script file in Godot's file explorer should open your editor of choice).
   - you follow [the setup instructions](#per-editor-setup) for the editor of your choice.
-- [Download the latest release](https://github.com/redmser/godot-embed-external-editor/releases) or build from source.
+- [Download the latest build artifact](https://nightly.link/RedMser/godot-embed-external-editor/workflows/build/master/godot-embed-external-editor_master.zip) or build from source.
 - Copy the `addons` folder into your project folder.
 - Restart the Godot editor (gdextensions are not live reloaded).
 - Enable the plug-in in the project settings.